26 things to do in Antwerp, Belgium

 4) Diamonds

 The district next to Antwerpen-Centraal Station is the Diamond district.
-Since the 15th century, people of Antwerp traded in diamonds and since the 19th century Antwerp became a hub for diamond trade.
+Since the 15th century, people of Antwerp traded in diamonds, and since the 19th century, Antwerp has been a hub for diamond trade.

-Fun Fact: Antwerp is called the city of diamonds, this is why Bruno Mars started his 24k Magic World Tour in Antwerp!
+Fun Fact: Antwerp is called the city of diamonds, which is why Bruno Mars started his 24k Magic World Tour in Antwerp!

 Fun Fact: 85% of the world’s rough diamonds pass through Antwerp.